flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

    (by the green horizontal planes) into two subcells.
 Finally, four cells are split (by the four blue vertical planes) into two subcells.
 Since there is no more splitting, the final eight are called leaf cells.

+It is important to note that if a primitive (e.g. triangle) is large enough and intersects several cells (subspaces) then this primitive will be found in several leaves of our kdtree.

 How to build it?
 ################